$V$-universal Hopf algebras (co)acting on $\Omega$-algebras: Introduction

 It turns out that among all Hopf algebras (co)acting on a given algebra in an equivalent way, there exists a universal one~\cite[Theorem~3.6, Theorem~4.5]{AGV1}.
 These universal Hopf algebras are analogues of the universal group of a grading~\cite[Definition~1.17]{ElduqueKochetov}.

 Several other universal (co)acting Hopf algebras/bialgebras are present in the literature.
-To start with, in the 1960s, M.\,E.~Sweedler introduced the universal measuring coalgebra which lead to the notion of the universal measuring bialgebra~\cite[Chapter VII]{Sweedler}.
+To start with, in the 1960s, M.\,E.~Sweedler introduced the universal measuring coalgebra which leads to the notion of the universal measuring bialgebra~\cite[Chapter VII]{Sweedler}.
 Unlike the universal Hopf algebra/bialgebra of a specific action defined in~\cite{AGV1}, Sweedler's universal measuring bialgebra is universal among all actions, not necessarily equivalent to a given one.
+The universal measuring coalgebra was recently shown to exist in the broader context of braided monoidal categories (see \cite{HLV}).
 Moreover, Sweedler's construction leads naturally to the notion of a universal acting Hopf algebra of an algebra (see Example~\ref{exSw}).

 Dual notions of the universal measuring bialgebra were introduced in 1988--1990 by Yu.\,I.~Manin \cite{Manin} and D.~Tambara \cite{Tambara} under the name of universal coacting bi/Hopf algebra of an algebra.
 For the importance of these objects in non-commutative algebraic geometry we refer the reader to \cite{RVdB2}.
 It is worth to point out that the existence of the universal coacting (bi)algebra and Hopf algebra has been proved only for finite dimensional algebras \cite[Theorem 1.1]{Tambara}, or for graded algebras that are finite dimensional in each of the homogeneous components \cite{Manin} (remark that in both cases, this means that the algebra is a rigid object in the symmetric monoidal category wherein both the algebra and the universal coacting bi/Hopf algebra live).
 We provide examples of (infinite dimensional) algebras and coalgebras for which the universal coacting bi/Hopf algebra does not exist at all in Section~\ref{non-exist} below.